PersiaML/tutorials/src/configuring/index.md

 ## Embedding Config

-Embedding defined by a yaml file usually named as `embedding_config.yaml`, which is also args of PersiaML servers binary file.
+In addition to `global_config`, detailed settings related to embedding is provided in a separate embedding configuration file usually named as `embedding_config.yaml`.The path to the embedding config file should be parsed as argument `XXXX` when running PersiaML servers.

 Here is an example for `embedding_config.yaml`.